Ministers ‘considering plans to allow migrants to be held for up to 96 hours’

 Ministers are reportedly considering changing the law to allow Channel migrants to be held at the Manston processing centre for up to 96 hours.

-According to The Daily Telegraph, the change would allow migrants to be held for three or four days – up from the current statutory limit of 24 hours – to give officials more flexibility in the event of another surge in Channel arrivals.
+The change would allow migrants to be held for three or four days – up from the current statutory limit of 24 hours – to give officials more flexibility in the event of another surge in Channel arrivals, according to The Daily Telegraph.

-The Ministry of Defence said 884 people were detected in 17 boats on Tuesday, which suggests an average of around 52 per boat.
+The Ministry of Defence said a further 426 people were detected in eight boats on Wednesday.

 The Telegraph says ministers are considering amending the “short term holding facility rules”, which limit the amount of time an asylum seeker can be held, via a statutory instrument in Parliament.

-A Home Office spokesperson said in a statement: “Staff across the Home Office have worked tirelessly under challenging circumstances to source alternative accommodation as quickly as possible for those who have been processed at Manston.
+A Home Office spokesman said: “Staff across the Home Office have worked tirelessly under challenging circumstances to source alternative accommodation as quickly as possible for those who have been processed at Manston.

 “The site remains at acceptable capacity levels and improvements continue to be made to ensure it is well-resourced to process migrants safely and securely.